-Tao Li joined the Operations Management & Information Systems department in the Leavey School of Business at Santa Clara University in Fall 2012 as an assistant professor.
+Tao Li is an associate professor of information systems & analytics in the Leavey School of Business at Santa Clara University.
+He joined the Business School in Fall 2012 as an assistant professor.

 Professor Li’s research interests include supply chain management with a special emphasis on sourcing strategy with unreliable suppliers, supply chain coordination, and the operations-marketing interface.
 His scholarship has appeared in leading academic journals such as Production and Operations Management, European Journal of Operational Research.
 His scholarship has been supported by the Santa Clara University Research Grant, the Leavey Research Grant, and the National Natural Science Foundation of China.
 He is the recipient of the Leavey School of Business Extraordinary Research Award.